josmar-crwdstffng/angular/aio/content/guide/complex-animation-sequences.md

 <code-example header="src/app/hero-list-page.component.html" path="animations/src/app/hero-list-page.component.html" region="filter-animations"></code-example>

-The `filterAnimation` in the component's decorator contains three transitions.
+The `filterAnimation` in the decorator of the component contains three transitions.

 <code-example header="src/app/hero-list-page.component.ts" path="animations/src/app/hero-list-page.component.ts" region="filter-animations"></code-example>

 The code in this example performs the following tasks:

 *   Skips animations when the user first opens or navigates to this page \(the filter animation narrows what is already there, so it only works on elements that already exist in the DOM\)
-*   Filters heroes based on the search input's value
+*   Filters heroes based on the value of the search input

 For each change:

-*   Hides an element leaving the DOM by setting its opacity and width to 0
+*   Hides an element leaving the DOM by setting the associated opacity and width to 0
 *   Animates an element entering the DOM over 300 milliseconds.
-    During the animation, the element assumes its default width and opacity.
+    During the animation, the element assumes the associated default width and opacity.

 *   If there are multiple elements entering or leaving the DOM, staggers each animation starting at the top of the page, with a 50-millisecond delay between each element